BOJ Price Forecast Stops Short of 2 Pct Goal

 Tokyo, April 27 (Jiji Press)--The Bank of Japan said Tuesday that it expects consumer prices in the country to rise 1.0 pct in fiscal 2023, short of its 2 pct goal.

-The forecast, unveiled in a quarterly outlook report released after a two-day monetary policy meeting, means that the central bank is unlikely to achieve its inflation goal during Governor Haruhiko Kuroda's current term, which expires in April 2023.
+The forecast, unveiled in a quarterly outlook report released by the BOJ after a two-day policy meeting, means that the central bank is unlikely to achieve its inflation goal during Governor Haruhiko Kuroda's current term, which expires in April 2023.

-The BOJ said its board voted 8-1 to maintain its massive monetary easing policy of guiding short-term interest rates at minus 0.1 pct and 10-year government bond yields around zero pct.
+"It can't be helped even if the 2 pct goal becomes able to be achieved in fiscal 2024 or later," Kuroda told a news conference after the Policy Board meeting.

-The quarterly report said the Japanese economy is expected to grow 4.0 pct in fiscal 2021, which started this month, an upward revision from the previous estimate of a 3.9 pct expansion.
+"It's our mandate to attain (the inflation target) by all means.
+We'll make utmost efforts," he stressed.

 [Copyright The Jiji Press, Ltd.]